 Downing has been good natured about his role in history and you can find photos signed by both men.
 Downing has dated and inscribed many of them for Steiner Sports which you can see here, along with other items autographed only by Aaron.
 Other photos are available including an 11×14 single shot of Aaron’s swing authenticated by PSA/DNA.

-Aaron was also on the cover of the next SPORT magazine and there’s also a commemorative 715 Collector’s Edition magazine that was issued that summer by United Press International and Pinnacle Books, available in soft and hard cover.
+Aaron was also on the cover of the next SPORT magazine that was issued that summer by United Press International and Pinnacle Books, available in soft and hard cover.

 Autographed baseballs: Aaron has signed thousands of baseballs.
 Some have the ‘715’ inscription added.
-A few can be found with Downing’s signature too.
-On the 30th anniversary of the home run in 2004, Aaron signed and numbered 44 balls that included a description of the 715th home run game (see one here).
+A few can be found with Downing’s signature too).

 Telegrams: It seems like such an ancient form of communication in an era of instant communication worldwide, but back then if you wanted to congratulate someone immediately and couldn’t get them on the phone, you sent a telegram.
 Aaron received thousands from around the world.
 Some were from famous people, some were from fans who simply wanted to reach out, even if it wasn’t likely Hank Aaron was going to actually read it.
 Quite a few of these are available online, some autographed by Aaron at a later date.